LGVProd/holbertonschool-low_level_programming/functions_nested_loops/README.md

 <li>Added C program that prints the absolute value of a number</li>
 <li>Added C program that prints the last digit of a number</li>
 <li>Added C program that prints every minute of the day, from 00:00 to 23:59</li>
+<li>Added C program that prints the 9 times table, starting with 0</li>
+<li>Added C program that adds two integers and returns the result</li>

 </ol>